 A pension account is created from the monies accumulated in the SMSF.
 Investment earnings are added to the account and pension payments are deducted from the account until the account balance is fully paid out (fully commuted).

 An account based pension is a way of receiving your superannuation benefits as an income stream, instead of a lump sum, after you have reached your preservation age and permanently retired or have satisfied another condition of release.

 The pension account is converted from the monies accumulated in the SMSF.
 Investment earnings are added to the account and pension payments are deducted from the account until the account balance is fully paid out.

 When you convert your superannuation to a pension, there is no tax payable.
-The earnings from the capital that support the pension is also tax-free.
+From 1 July 2017, the earnings from the capital that support the Transition to retirement pension are taxed at 15% while those generated from account based pension are tax-free.

 To receive an Account Based Pension, a Member must be:

 2. 65+ (can still work)

 Pension payments and any lump sum withdrawal are tax-free.
 The Trustee is not required to report the pension payment to the Australian Taxation Office (you are not required to include these payments in your income tax return).

 Part of your pension payment may be tax free (tax-free component, generally consisting of after-tax money or non-concessional personal contributions), and the balance will be taxable.
 The taxable component of your pension payments are taxed at your marginal rate plus Medicare levy.
 You will also be eligible for a 15% tax offset.

 To start a pension, the Trustees have to minute this decision.
 Download this sample minutes to start your pension (just add your own SMSF details in).